 Real-life scandals in our #MeToo and #Times Up moment inform this new Apple TV+ streaming series.

 The recent Oscar winner is starring as a masked hero in a highly anticipated new series.
 But that’s only half the story.
 Wait till you hear how she’s bettering the lives of women and at-risk kids.
 Brava!
 By Susan Hornik

 Need something gooood to watch?
 HBO’s Mrs. Fletcher, with Kathryn Hahn, promises to be just that.
 We can’t wait, how about you?

 Lori Lieberman helped write “Killing Me Softly With His Song,” but never received proper credit.
 Now, as she relaunches her singing career, she shares the real story behind the lyrics.

 As she moves from nanny to hot granny in her new TV show, the riotous comedian talks about finding and cherishing life’s silver linings.

 In a free-ranging discussion, the Supreme Court Justice explains what she’d add to the Constitution and how long she thinks she’ll stay in the job.

 Kate Stone Lombardi never expected a meet-up about literature to play such a huge role in her life.
 But this gathering of women has worked a kind of magic.

 This stage and screen icon pioneered a place for African American women.

-On the 50th anniversary of Janis Joplin’s breakout as a solo artist—with a movie and book on the way—the legendary singer’s best friend tells of their bond and their escapades—from Haight Ashbury to Woodstock.
+On the 50th anniversary of Janis Joplin’s breakout as a solo artist—with a movie and a new book just released—the legendary singer’s best friend tells of their bond and their escapades—from Haight Ashbury to Woodstock.